 For this house, the 2016 measurements were made in more detail and more extensively than in 2015, which explains the larger number of zones.
-The weighted overall aver-
+The weighted overall average has declined from 1.4 to 0.8μSv/h as seen in Table 3, which is explained partially by ongoing decontamination work which was finalized before November 2016.